perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 requires 'Mojolicious';
 requires 'Mojolicious::Plugin::Util::RandomString';
 ```
-The extra requirement on `IO::Socket::SSL` is becasue without it the docker
+The extra requirement on `IO::Socket::SSL` is because without it the docker
-image I'm using was defaulting to something lower and mojolicious was throwing
+image I'm using was defaulting to something lower and Mojolicious was throwing
 a fit.
 That may be different by the time you're reading this.